joelbarton-io/LS170/2_transport_layer/notes.md

 - does NOT prevent sender or receiver from overwhelming the underlying network...
 **congestion avoidance**
 - analogy: highway of cars; except instead of slow traffic, cars are lost
-- various TCPs use different approaches + algorithms to determine WINDOWSIZE depending on network conditions; tries to minimize retransmission as it is very inefficient
+- various TCPs use different approaches + algorithms to determine WINDOWSIZE depending on network conditions; tries to minimize duplicate transmission as it is very inefficient
 **disadvantages of TCP**
-- latency overhead by virtue of being connection-oriented (handshake)
+- high latency overhead by virtue of being connection-oriented (three-way handshake to establish)
-- head of line blocking (general networking concept), adds to queuing-delays
+- head of line blocking (general networking concept); adds to queuing-delays (buffers)
-- also, -> if a segment is lost (thus needing to be retransmitted), because of TCP's requirement of "in-order" delivery, other segments that come after the lost segment must wait their turn in a queue, thus adding more delay/latency
+- also, if a segment is lost (thus needing to be retransmitted), because of TCP's requirement of "in-order" delivery, other segments that come after the lost segment must wait their turn in a queue, thus adding more delay/latency to the transfer